 We wouldn’t want to recommend our campsite in Manosque.
 Looking back, it would have been a much better choice to stay at one of them around Moustiers-Sainte-Marie or on Lac de Sainte-Croix.
 There’s loads of them on Google Maps.

-If you are not up to camping then check below for a few deals on hotels!
+If you are not up to camping then check out www.booking.com!

 Do check beforehand how the water colour is during your visit.
 I guess works don’t happen frequently but you don’t want to plan a whole day around something that isn’t all that great.